Chapter 1 : Her

 The inherent truth is that energy cannot be created or destroyed.

 He’s all she had left.
 Didn’t anyone understand?
-Dammit it’s just not fair!
+Dammit it just wasn’t not fair!

 Needless to say—there are some things outside the realm of possibility.
 The creation of something out of nothing.
 But reviving someone on the brink of death?

 God.
 Merlin.
 Please.
 Both of you.
 Either of you.
 Anyone.
 Is anyone out there?

 The two of them drenched by rain, she sat holding his little body.
 Slowing pulse.
 Dilating pupils.
 He was going under again, sickly little Hugo, only this time it was heartbreakingly worse.
 His sweet baby face, crumpled from the severe pain, had started to relax.
-The hand that had so tightly gripped hers, so many times, began to loosen—no. Hot tears sprang to her eyes.
+The hand that had so tightly gripped hers, so many times, had begun to loosen—no. Hot tears sprang to her eyes.

 At its core though, magic isn’t just a collection of spells.
 It’s not a compilation of potion ingredients.
 It’s not the stream of light that comes out the end of a First Year’s shaky wand.
 It is the essence of consciousness, a fixation, an algorithm, an amplified mixture of willpower and highly concentrated neural energy.
 Words are a superfluous attribution, uttered to increase focus.
 In its simplest form, magic is an idea.
 And a very good idea, mind you.

 Duchenne Muscular Dystrophy.
 He had been a ticking clock from the day he had been born.
 Now he would die right in front of her.
 Except, he couldn’t—not like this!
 There had to be something, anything!
 Vital seconds of his lifespan trickled away as she wracked her brain for answers.
 Concentrating as hard as she could.
 Ideas whirred through her mind faster than tears slipped through her eyes.
 Tentatively gripping her wand, she began muttering incantations—nonsense, made-up syllables.
 With her head bent, her focus consisted on one thing only: the preservation of his life.